 Adopting best practices that complement Amazon Aurora’s distinct design and capabilities is essential to realizing its full potential.
 Strategic configuration, monitoring, and maintenance methods become essential when managing a heavy application burden or striving for increased resilience.
 We’ll go over important best practices for Amazon Aurora, including deployment tactics, backup procedures, security precautions, and performance enhancements.

-Use Amazon CloudWatch to periodically check memory, CPU, and storage utilisation.
+Use Amazon CloudWatch to periodically check memory, CPU, and storage utilization.
 To ensure system uptime and performance, set up alerts for changes in usage patterns or nearing capacity limitations.

 A TTL value of less than 30 seconds should be set if your client application caches DNS data.
 This lessens the likelihood of connection failures brought on by underlying IP address changes, which might happen during failovers or maintenance procedures.